Last updated: 2026-07-17

 Choosing between the Audi Q8 and the BMW X6?
 This page compares their reliability scores, NHTSA recall history, owner-reported complaints, and estimated annual repair costs so you can make a confident long-term ownership decision between these two full-size suvs.

 Our reliability scores are based on NHTSA recall and complaint data, independent repair cost estimates, and sales-normalized complaint rates.
-Both models currently share an average reliability score of 63/100.
+The Audi Q8 currently leads with an average score of 64/100 compared to 62/100.
 Scroll down for the full year-by-year breakdown, common problem areas, and repair cost comparison.

 How Do the Audi Q8 and BMW X6 Generations Compare?